 Are your kids arguing with one another?
 Are they grouchy and hard to get along with?
 Try one of the eight Multiple Intelligences: People Smart.
-In this blog, you’ll find characteristics of people smart and activities to do with your kids to foster People Smart.
+In this blog post, you’ll find characteristics of people smart and activities to do with your kids to foster People Smart.

 People Smart Characteristics